JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 )
 ```

-Another example of a useful statistics related  graph is the `corrplot` function, which shows the correlation between input variables
+Another example is the `corrplot` function, which shows the correlation between all variables.

 ```@example dfplots
 @df iris corrplot(